AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

 ```
 So the malicious file specified by the second command-line argument ```argv[2]``` is opened for reading using the ```CreateFileA()``` function, with the ```GENERIC_READ``` flag allowing read access and ```FILE_SHARE_READ``` permitting shared read access by other processes.
 The ```OPEN_EXISTING``` flag just ensures the file must already exist, it is possible to not setting it if we want to create the malicious process during executing the code.

-Now The handle to this file is stored in ```HEvilFile```and we can grap The size of the malicious file which is then determined using GetFileSize, which returns the size in bytes.
+Now The handle to this file is stored in ```HEvilFile```and we can grap The size of the malicious file which is then determined using `GetFileSize`, which returns the size in bytes.
 After that a EvilImage buffer is allocated in memory to hold the contents of the malicious file, with its size matching the file size.
-Then we use the ReadFile() function to read the file into this EvilImage buffer, which reads the entire file into memory and stores the number of bytes read in the readbytes variable.
+Then we use the `ReadFile()` function to read the file into this `EvilImage` buffer, which reads the entire file into memory and stores the number of bytes read in the readbytes variable.

 So after reading the file,